JonathanP996/django/wikis/wikipage/entries/HTML.md

 HTML
-HTML is a markup language that can be used to define the structure of a web page.
+HTML is a coding markup language and is normally used on webpages.